 - Allow the DACA children to remain in the United States as long as they make progress toward earning citizenship.

-- Develop a simplified legal status verification system that allows employers to know whether a prospective employee is in the United States legally and that will sanction employers who hire people here illegally.
+- Develop a simplified legal status verification system that allows employers to know whether a prospective employee is in the United States legally and then sanction employers who hire people here illegally.

 - Immediately end chain migration, visa lotteries and vacation-birth citizenship.